Paiva2/mail-box/README.md

 #### In progess ATM

-- Handle email orders when opening or disabling/deleting one e-mail.
+- Handle e-mail SPAM and mark e-mail as un-opened